The Major Forex Currency Pairs

 USD/CHF

-USD/CHF reflects the Swiss franc’s role as a global safe-haven currency.
-Switzerland’s political neutrality, strong banking sector, and current account surplus have historically made the franc a destination for capital during periods of uncertainty.
+USD/CHF reflects the Swiss franc’s role as a global traditional defensive currency.
+Switzerland’s political stability, strong external balance, and reputation as a financial centre contribute to the Swiss franc’s safe-haven status.
 The Swiss National Bank actively manages the franc’s strength and has intervened periodically to prevent excessive appreciation.

 NZD/USD

-NZD/USD follows similar dynamics to AUD/USD given that New Zealand and Australia have closely connected economies and both are commodity exporters with significant trade exposure to China.
+Both Australia and New Zealand are commodity-exporting economies, although their export profiles differ significantly.
 The Reserve Bank of New Zealand’s policy decisions, dairy prices (New Zealand’s largest export category), and Chinese economic data are the primary drivers.

-NZD/USD tends to have slightly wider spreads than AUD/USD and somewhat lower daily volume, making it less ideal as a first pair for beginners.
-Traders already familiar with AUD/USD often find NZD/USD behavior familiar and may trade both as a way to compare sentiment across the two currencies.
+NZD/USD tends to have slightly wider spreads than AUD/USD and somewhat lower daily volume, making it less suitable for beginners.
+Traders already familiar with AUD/USD often find NZD/USD price action familiar and may trade both as a way to compare sentiment across the two currencies.

 Liquidity, Spreads, and Trading Costs

-The major pairs consistently offer the tightest spreads in the forex market.
-EUR/USD typically trades with spreads of 0.5 to 1 pip at competitive brokers during normal market hours.
+The major pairs generally provide the tightest spreads in the forex market.
+EUR/USD often has the tightest spreads in the forex market, although actual spreads vary by broker, account type, liquidity, and market conditions.
 GBP/USD and USD/JPY are usually between 0.7 and 1.5 pips.
 AUD/USD, USD/CAD, and NZD/USD are slightly wider.
 USD/CHF falls between these ranges.
 FXRecap’s guide on what is a forex spread explains how spread costs affect overall trade profitability and how spreads change during news events and off-peak hours.

-Spreads widen significantly during major economic data releases and around the opening and closing of trading sessions.
+Spreads commonly widen during major economic announcements as liquidity providers adjust pricing to reflect increased market risk.
 A EUR/USD spread that sits at 0.5 pips during the London-New York overlap may jump to 3 or 4 pips in the seconds immediately following a US non-farm payrolls release.
 Traders who enter or hold positions through these events should account for execution at a potentially much wider spread than usual.

 Liquidity also thins considerably during the Asian session for EUR/USD and GBP/USD, which are primarily European pairs.
-Price can move in less orderly fashion during low-liquidity periods, and the spread premium charged by brokers reflects that additional risk.
+Price can move in become less consistent during low-liquidity periods, and the spread premium quoted by brokers reflects that additional risk.
 USD/JPY maintains better liquidity during the Tokyo session than other majors because it involves the Japanese yen.

 Session Timing and Volatility Windows

 Major pairs have peak activity windows tied to the trading sessions of the economies they represent.
-FXRecap’s guide on forex market hours covers the full session schedule, but the practical summary for major pair traders is this:
+FXRecap’s guide on forex market hours covers the full session schedule, but the simple overview for major pair traders is this:

 - EUR/USD and GBP/USD are most active during the London session (8am to 5pm London time) and reach peak volume during the London-New York overlap (1pm to 5pm London time).
 This is typically when the tightest spreads and most reliable technical behavior occur.